Nganasan people: Contact with Russians

-The Nganasans first came into contact with Russians sometime in the early 17th century, and after some resistance, began to pay tribute to the Czar in the form of sable fur under the yasak system in 1618.
+The Nganasans first came into contact with Russians sometime in the early 17th century, and after some resistance, began to pay tribute to the Tsar in the form of sable fur under the yasak system in 1618.
 Tribute collectors established themselves at the "Avam Winter Quarters", at the confluence of the Avam and Dudypta rivers, which is the site of the modern-day settlement Ust-Avam.
 The Nganasans often tried to avoid paying yasak by changing the names that they provided to the Russians.
 Relations between the Russians and Nganasans were not always peaceful.
 In 1666, the Nganasans ambushed and killed yasak collectors, soldiers, tradesmen, and their interpreters on three occasions, stealing the sable furs and property belonging to them.
 Over the course of the year, 35 men were killed in total.

 The Nganasan had little direct contact with merchants and, unlike most indigenous Siberians, they were never baptized or otherwise contacted by missionaries.
 Some Nganasans traded directly with the Russians, while others did so via the Dolgans.
 They usually exchanged sable furs for alcohol, tobacco, tea, and various tools, products which quickly integrated themselves into Nganasan culture.
 In the 1830s, and again from 1907 to 1908, Russian contact caused major smallpox outbreaks among the Ngansans.